techgnosis/linux-guide/install.md

 but you should do

-`pacstrap -K /mnt base linux linux-firmware micro intel-ucode efibootmgr`
+`pacstrap -K /mnt base linux linux-firmware micro intel-ucode efibootmgr sudo`

 * `micro` provides a text editor whne finishing the install
 * `intel-ucode` provides microcode updates for when you are configuring your kernel boot flags